-This month on Kitchen Geekery, Dr. J. explains the science of royal icing and gives us some tips on how to use those tricky piping bags - just in time for Christmas cookie decorating!
+This month on Kitchen Geekery, Dr. J. explains the science of royal icing and gives us some tips on how to decorate with royal icing (and how to use those tricky piping bags) - just in time for Christmas cookie decorating!

 I’m quite certain that most of us shy away from any and all kinds of cookie decorating this time of year.
 We want to decorate the cookies, but royal icing can be tricky and then it can get really messy filling a piping bag.

 Royal icing is easy, right?
 Simply combine egg whites (meringue powder works too), powdered sugar, a little lemon juice, et voilà!

 You aren’t actually done at this point.
 You can’t just mix the ingredients of royal icing together and then start piping.